 In our digital era, it’s more and more common for companies to go completely virtual.

-The benefits this business model offers are many, but running a truly virtual company also has its challenges.
+The benefits this business model offers are many, but there are definitely virtual team building challenges that must be addressed.
 From managing time differences, creating cohesive teams, and analyzing productivity results, these companies have their work cut out for them.
 Learn more reading our 7 secrets to build a remote team.

 The top 10 biggest virtual companies to date are:

 - Scopic Software – 230 employees

 - Clevertech – 119 employees

 - Basecamp – 114 employees

 - X-Team – 104 employees

 - Scrapinghub – 99 employees

 - Collage.com – 77 employees